ChristoffBo/dockup/README.md

 If any step fails, the process stops and an error notification is sent.

+### Action Scheduling Process

+When a scheduled action (start/stop/restart) is triggered:

+1. **Execute Action**: Runs the scheduled operation (start, stop, or restart)
+2. **Verify Status**: Checks that the operation completed successfully
+3. **Notify**: Sends notification if enabled (success or failure)
+4. **Log History**: Records the scheduled action in stack history

+Multiple schedules can exist for the same stack, allowing complex automation patterns like:
+- Start stack every weekday morning
+- Stop stack every weekday evening
+- Restart stack nightly for memory cleanup

 ### Health Monitoring

 DockUp checks container health by: